 Cody Beaton, of Round Rock, TX, began her training at the Austin Conservatory of the Arts.
 She continued on to join the Colorado Ballet for one season.
 She has been with Richmond Ballet since 2008 and married retired company dancer Trevor Davis in 2017.
-She also recently opened a flower business with retired dancer Lauren Archer (Malone) called Monarch Flower Farm!
+They recently welcomed a baby boy into their family.

 Education & Training